Focus on the Family: Headquarters and size

 The administration building is one of four on the headquarters campus.

 The Focus on the Family headquarters is a four building, 47 acre complex located off of Interstate 25 in northern Colorado Springs, Colorado, with its own ZIP Code (80995).
 The buildings consist of the Administration building, International building, Welcome Center and Operations building, and totals 526,070 square feet.

 Focus on the Family's original headquarters were in Arcadia, California for the initial fourteen years following the time that James Dobson incorporated the company.
 The organization began with 500 square feet of office space and employed a single part-time secretary, according to the prior director of corporate affairs, Dan Wright.
 By 1984 Focus of the Family's Arcadia properties occupied 55,000 square feet across three buildings (though prior to a consolidation of their campus, they owned as many as seven individual buildings around the city) and employed 320 personnel.

-In 1991, Focus moved their headquarters to their current location in Colorado Springs with 1,200 employees.
-In 2002, the number of employees peaked at 1,400.
-By September 2011, after years of layoffs, they had 650 employees remaining.
-Christopher Ott of Salon said in 1998 that the FOTF campus has "handsome new brick buildings, professional landscaping and even its own traffic signs" and that "The buildings and grounds are well-maintained and comfortable.
-If there is any ostentatious or corrupt influence here, it is nowhere in sight."